Srivari07/Twitter-sentiment-analysis/README.md

 This tool performs the following tasks :

-Fetches the 5 most recent tweets from the given twitter handel Performs Sentiment Analysis a displays it in form of a Bar Graph 2.This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks Converts it into a DataFrame
+1)Fetches the 5 most recent tweets from the given twitter handel 2)Performs Sentiment Analysis a displays it in form of a Bar Graph

+2.This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks Converts it into a DataFrame

 Cleans the text